Graduate Student Professional Development Resources

 - Effectively mentor undergraduate students, early scholars and peers.

 The Center for Teaching & Assessment of Learning (CTAL) offers a variety of programs and resources throughout the year to meet the needs of instructors at every stage of their teaching careers.
-From graduate students entering the teaching ranks to experienced faculty fine-tuning their craft, all instructors will find participation in CTAL programs an opportunity for exploration and discovery in a collegial setting.
+From graduate students entering the teaching ranks as instructors of record to experienced faculty fine-tuning their craft, all instructors will find participation in CTAL programs an opportunity for exploration and discovery in a collegial setting.
 Visit the events calendar on CTAL’s homepage to view and register for upcoming programs, such as the Course Design Institute (CDI), Friday Roundtables, and Teaching Online Together: SPOT-ON.

 - Build resilience to manage stress and promote self-care, self-compassion and positive outlook.